Skip to main content

 Curriculum

-Courses taken at other universities will not be applied towards Berkeley’s Global Public Health minor or certificate.
-Contact your home university to discuss the possibility of transferring or being credited for courses taken at UC Berkeley.
+• Courses taken at other universities cannot be applied towards UC Berkeley’s Global Public Health minor or certificate.
+Please contact your home university to discuss credit transfers for UC Berkeley courses.

-Note: UC Berkeley students and visiting students who do not want to pursue a minor or receive a certificate – but who are interested in taking public health classes – may enroll in as many courses as they wish.
+• UC Berkeley students and visiting students who are not pursuing the minor or certificate may still enroll in Public Health courses as they wish during the summer.

 Core Courses